 Water and Land Recreation

 What Boca Chica lacks in modern amenities, it makes up for with a wide variety of outdoor recreational activities, including surf fishing, swimming, surfing, snorkeling, kiteboarding, and birdwatching.
 However, the lack of facilities means you must bring all of your own gear for whichever activity you want to pursue, in addition to plenty of drinking water, food, sunscreen, insect repellent, a first-aid kit, and any other essentials for your own safety and comfort.

 Most often, you'll only meet local residents at this remote destination, but it can get more crowded than you might expect, particularly on weekends.
 Bring a sack to carry out your own garbage and any you find left behind by less conscientious visitors.
-Refuge rules prohibit alcoholic beverages and unleashed pets; in addition, visitors should refrain from feeding wildlife and collecting or otherwise disturbing the
+Refuge rules prohibit alcoholic beverages and unleashed pets; in addition, visitors should refrain from feeding wildlife and collecting or otherwise disturbing the beach.

 Another interesting thing to do is travel down to the mouth of the Rio Grande, where you can see the border wall between the United States and Mexico, which continues out to see about 30 feet into the ocean.
 This is the southernmost point in Texas, which is almost as far south as the Florida Keys, the southernmost point on the continental U.S.